liuning0820/liuning0820.github.io/_posts/2019-03-04-the-devops-handbook-reading-notes.md

 ### Chapter 9 - Create the Foundations of Our Deployment Pipeline

 * On demand creating consistent production-like environments. (including DEV, TEST, STAGE)
-* Put back environemnt specific change into version control.
+* Put back environment specific change into version control.
 * Manual changes to the production environment are no longer allowed.
 The only way production changes can be made is to put the changes into version control.
 * CD to rebuild instead of repairing application using pipeline.

 ### Chapter 10 - Enable Fast and Reliable Automated Testing

 * Test Pyramid
-* Intergate performance testing into our test suit
+* Integrate performance testing into our test suit

 ### Chapter 12 - Automate and Enable Low-Risk Releases

 * Deployment vs Release

-Deployment is the installation of a specified version of software to a given environment (e.g., deploying code into an integration test environment or deploying code into production).
+Deployment is the installation of a specified version of software to a given environment (for examplem, deploying code into an integration test environment or deploying code into production).
 Specifically, a deployment may or may not be associated with a release of a feature to customers.

-Release is when we make a feature (or set of features) available to all our customers or a segment of customers (e.g., we enable the feature to be used by 5% of our customer base).
-Our code and environments should be architected in such a way that the release of functionality does not require changing our application code.
+Release is when we make a feature (or set of features) available to all our customers or a segment of customers (for example, we enable the feature to be used by 5% of our customer base).
+Our code and environments should be built in such a way that the release of functionality does not require changing our application code.

 * Release patterns
   * Environment-based release patterns